tejasvi96/Neural-Machine_Translation/README.md

 # MultiModal Neural Machine Translation

 # Background
-This project considers the problem of image captioning is considered with aim to produce a translation in a target language given the caption in source language, the corresponding image.
+This project considers the problem of image captioning with aim to produce a translation in a target language given the caption in source language, the corresponding image.
 Attention Models are used to make use of the visual features to disambiguate the words.
 This problem is a part of the [AMT workshop](http://lotus.kuee.kyoto-u.ac.jp/WAT/WAT2019/index.html).
 The dataset can be downloaded from [here](https://ufal.mff.cuni.cz/hindi-visual-genome).

 The dataset looks like this-